Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Marksman.md

 ## --Mechanics--

-Bow-Breaking: If you or the enemy is hit with a melee weapon while having a low quality bow or crossbow in hand, that weapon is broken and Completely destroyed.
+Bow-Breaking: If you or the enemy is hit with a melee weapon while having a low quality bow or crossbow in hand, that weapon is broken and completely destroyed.

 Arrow Weight: A script in requiem adds weight to arrows, it does not show up in your inventory menus, the 'weight' is added instead to a Quiver object in you misc page.